woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

-In truth — do you enjoy the joke? — in truth, these words are merely a playing in the sandbox, a passing of toys back and forth, a building of castles in the damp sand.
+In truth — do you enjoy the joke? — in truth, these words are merely a playing in the sandbox, a passing of toys back and forth, a building of <u>castles</u> in the damp sand.
 There is no point to them at all.
 See the point.

-53

 ## Chapter Twelve

 The central dilemma that we humans find ourselves in, the central problem of our life, is not solvable at the level at